center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

 The Defending IaaS with ATT&CK project developed a methodology to identify and select techniques across multiple ATT&CK matrices that align to the project's defined attack surface.
-We are shaing this approach with the community so that you can build and share your own collections of techniques that are tailored to any architecture or threat model that you care about.
+We are sharing this approach with the community so that you can build and share your own collections of techniques that are tailored to any architecture or threat model that you care about.